chetnapriyadarshini-calmanac/sprint_dashboards/README.md

 ## What is NOT committed

-Secrets, the capacity workbook, and all generated data (snapshots, reports, logs, dashboard HTML) are git-ignored — see `.gitignore`.
+Secrets, and all generated data (snapshots, reports, logs, dashboard HTML) are git-ignored — see `.gitignore`.
 Clone the repo, add your credentials, and the scripts regenerate everything.